zendeskgarden/react-components/docs/migration.md

 #### @zendeskgarden/react-tables

-- All sub-component exports have been deprecated.
-Use them as properties on `Table` instead.
+- All sub-component exports have been deprecated and will be removed in a future major version.
+  Update to sub-component properties (e.g., `Table.Body`).

 #### @zendeskgarden/react-theming